jaxcs/Seqnature/README.md

       -o OUTPUT, --output=OUTPUT
                             File into which the genome is written.
 (Default: stdout)
+      -p, --pass-only       Only use SNPs and Indels that passed quality filters
       -r REFERENCE, --reference=REFERENCE
                             Path to the reference file used as the base.
       -s SNPS, --snps=SNPS  Path to the snps vcf file